Why Gluten Maybe a Major Culprit in IC

 Health Problems, Zonulin, and More

 If you haven’t read up on gluten, here’s the headline that should catch your attention.
 Gluten has been linked with over 55 diseases!
 The latest modified gluten proteins have been associated with both problems in the gut (leaky gut) and the immune system.
 This means that gluten can be a root cause for the progression of autoimmune and inflammatory diseases.
-It took me a while to grasp this as I truly struggled with the idea that it was attributing to my interstitial cystitis.
-Here is the kicker, even if you haven’t experienced negative symptoms from eating gluten or been diagnosed with an inflammatory or autoimmune disease, consumption and exposure to gluten could open the doors to health conditions in the future.
-For those that do suffer from autoimmune or inflammatory disease, here are three reasons that gluten should be a concern for you:
+It took me a while to grasp this as I truly struggled with the idea that it was attributed to my interstitial cystitis.
+Here is the kicker: even if you haven’t experienced negative symptoms from eating gluten or been diagnosed with an inflammatory or autoimmune disease, consumption and exposure to gluten could open the doors to health conditions in the future.

-Most people aren’t familiar with Zonulin and yet it’s an important protein that is synthesized in liver and intestinal cells that assist in regulating intestinal permeability.
+Most people aren’t familiar with Zonulin, and yet it’s an important protein that is synthesized in liver and intestinal cells that assist in regulating intestinal permeability.
 Gluten, through food or external exposure, travels through the stomach where it settles in the small intestines and triggers the release of Zonulin, which in turn sends a signal to the intestinal wall to open.
 Intestinal permeability at this scale is known as “leaky gut.”
-When the junctions of the gut are loosened they can become weak and allow water to flow back into the gut, putting the individual at hydration risk.
+Additionally, when the junctions of the gut are loosened, they can become weak and allow water to flow back into the gut, putting the individual at hydration risk.
 Our bodies have natural gut junction tightening cells that allow a balanced regulation.
-Increased gluten intake introduces higher levels of Zonulin which breaks down the tight junctions.
+Increased gluten intake introduces higher levels of Zonulin, breaking down the tight junctions and undermining gut health.

 Zonulin and Health Disorders

-Leaky gut is an imbalance in the digestive system and while there may be symptoms such as bloating, gas, stomach pain, or diarrhea, this can also be the base for a number of chronic health problems.
-Both leaky gut and gut imbalances, in general, have been linked to such conditions as hormonal imbalances, autoimmune disorders such as Hashimoto’s thyroiditis, and rheumatoid arthritis.
-Other disorders that have been associated with gut imbalance have included chronic fatigue, diabetes, fibromyalgia, depression, anxiety, eczema, and rosacea.
+Leaky gut is an imbalance in the digestive system, and while there may be symptoms such as bloating, gas, stomach pain, or diarrhea, this can also be the base for a number of chronic health problems.
+Both leaky gut and gut imbalances, in general, have been linked to such conditions as hormonal imbalances, autoimmune disorders such as Hashimoto’s thyroiditis and rheumatoid arthritis.
+Other disorders associated with gut imbalance include chronic fatigue, diabetes, fibromyalgia, depression, anxiety, eczema, and rosacea.

 Gluten and IC: Follow the sensory trail

-Interstitial Cystitis damage involves a number of variables, but most notably in the mucous layer.
-This damage changes the permeability of the urothelium, which is a highly specialized lining in the lower urinary tract.
-Damage here allows an influx of proteins as well as activation of mast cells.
-Unfortunately, when mast cells begin secreting their content the sensory nerves are affected (enhancing pain response) and these, in turn, activate more mast cells.
-Certain foods (gluten, dairy, refined sugars, and more), drugs, toxins, and stress contribute to the activation of mast cells in the bladder and other parts of the body.
-When mast cells become overactive they can cause chronic inflammation or allergic reactions causing damage to the mucous membranes and tissue and the bladder lining begins to leak as it becomes increasingly permeable (sound familiar?).
-Unfortunately, as one begins to spiral, additional submucosal nerves may be activated, and patients with IC will often experience hyperalgesia, which is an enhanced pain response.
+Interstitial Cystitis damage involves several variables, most notably in the mucous layer.
+This damage changes the urothelium's permeability, a highly specialized lining in the lower urinary tract.
+Damage here allows an influx of proteins and activation of mast cells.
+Unfortunately, when mast cells begin secreting their content, the sensory nerves are affected (enhancing pain response), which activates more mast cells.
+Certain foods (such as gluten, conventional dairy, refined sugars, and more), drugs, toxins, and stress activate mast cells in the bladder and other body parts.
+When mast cells become overactive, they can cause chronic inflammation or allergic reactions, causing damage to the mucous membranes and tissue.
+Unfortunately, as one begins to spiral, additional submucosal nerves may be activated, and patients with IC often experience hyperalgesia, an enhanced pain response.